dotnet/msbuild/documentation/high-level-introduction.md

 All of these are are [XML Structured](#XML-Structure) text files.

-As I noted above, there is nothing truly special with the names and suffixes here.
-You could rename (targets and props) to (candy and chocolate) and things would still work the same.
+As I noted above, there is nothing truly special with the names and suffixes, they are just standard conventions you should follow.

 ### Libraries